Santa Montefiore: Early life

 Santa Montefiore was born Santa Palmer-Tomkinson on 2 February 1970 in Winchester.
 Her parents are Charles Palmer-Tomkinson, formerly High Sheriff of Hampshire, and Patricia Palmer-Tomkinson (née Dawson), of Anglo-Argentine background.
-Her father, and other members of her family, represented Great Britain in skiing at Olympic level.
 The Palmer-Tomkinson family are substantial land-owners in Hampshire and Leicestershire.

 Her sister, Tara Palmer-Tomkinson, was known as a socialite and charity patron.

 Santa Montefiore said that growing up on the family farm gave her an "idyllic Swallows and Amazons childhood".
 She also describes her upbringing as "sheltered, Sloaney".
 She was educated at the Hanford School from the age of eight to twelve.
-She then attended Sherborne School for Girls in Dorset, where, in the sixth form, she became Head of her house (a role of responsibility similar to a prefect) and later Vice Head of School.
+She then attended Sherborne School for Girls in Dorset.
 She studied Spanish and Italian at Exeter University.

 Career

 Prior to publishing any novels, she worked in London, first in public relations for the outfitters Swaine Adeney and later for the jeweller Theo Fennell.
 She also worked as a shop assistant in Farmacia Santa Maria Novella, the perfumery, and in events for Ralph Lauren.

 She sent her first manuscript to several literary agents, using a pen name in order to distance herself from her sister.
 Only one agent, Jo Frank of A P Watt, expressed an interest, but this led to a bidding war between several publishers, with Hodder & Stoughton giving her a six-figure advance.
 Montefiore has published at least one novel a year since 2001.
 Four of her books are set in Argentina, where she spent 1989 as a gap year teaching English.
-Her books have been characterised as "beach-read blockbusters", selling over six million copies in 25 translations.
+Her books have been characterised as "beach-read blockbusters", selling over eight million copies in 25 translations.

 She counts as her literary influences The Count of Monte Cristo by Alexandre Dumas; House of Mirth by Edith Wharton; Gabriel Garcia Márquez, Mary Wesley, Eckhart Tolle, and Daphne du Maurier.
 Isabel Allende is important to her too.

 She has co-written with her husband a series of children's books called The Royal Rabbits of London, which is published by Simon & Schuster.
-20th Century Fox have bought the movie rights and are in the early stages of adapting the series for the big screen.